Kiddy Contest

 The Kiddy Contest was a televised singing competition for children from 8 to 14 years, broadcast and organized annually by the Austrian broadcaster ORF from 1995 to 2011.
 It was also broadcast in Germany on ZDF, RTL and Nickelodeon.
 From 2012 until its final edition in 2019, the show only aired on the Austrian commercial broadcaster Puls 4.
 Running for 25 editions, the format was invented by the music producers Erwin Kiennast and Norman Weichselbaum.

-Every year ten children from Germany, Austria and Switzerland sing a current pop hit, for which Norman Weichselbaum has written a new German text.
-The audience determines the winner via voting.
+From 1995 to 2019, ten to thirteen children from Germany, Austria and Switzerland were chosen to perform a current pop hit, for which Norman Weichselbaum had written a new German text.
+The audience determined the winner(s) via voting.
 From season 1 to 15, there were also duets.

 Broadcast

 The Kiddy Contest 1996 took place on a Saturday morning in November 1996.
 During the 1995 and 1996 editions, the semifinals took place over the course of several weeks during the ORF / Confetti TiVi program Saturday Game moderated by Edith Rolles.

 In 1997 there were separate Kiddy Contest semi-finals, which was also shown for five weeks on Saturdays in Confetti Tivi.
 It was moderated by Elmer Rossnegger.
 From 1998, there was no semifinals more on television, the pre-selection was made by a panel of experts.
 In 2015, the semi-finals were broadcast on the two Saturdays before the final.
 On both days, ten children each came and sang against each other in a duet.
 Only five of them each reached the final.

 The Kiddy Contest was not only broadcast on ORF 1, but has also aired several times on German television, where it was freely available throughout Europe on the satellite Astra 1.
 In the years 2000 to 2002 the channel ZDF acted as a co-organizer of the program, during which the participants came from Germany and the program was shown on ZDF.
 In the years 2001 and 2002 it was transferred to KiKA.
 After 2002, ZDF decided not to participate anymore and the Kiddy Contest 2003 became a purely Austrian production.

 Already in 2004, ORF again found a new partner.
 This time it was the German private channel Super RTL.
 The transmission scheme wasn't changed, but Super RTL was also forced to renounce the otherwise usual advertising interruptions during the show.
 The cooperation with Super RTL lasted until 2006.